nils-eilers/NODISKEMU/README.md

 Both commands expect a fourth character that specifies the time format to be used.
-T-W expects that the new time follows that character with no space or other characters inbetween.
+T-W expects that the new time follows that character with no space or other characters in between.
 For the A, B and D formats, the expected input format is exactly the same as returned by T-R with the same format character; for the I format the day of week is ignored and calculated based on the date instead.